-Validation Isn’t Everything | Like it or not, industry jargon often coughs up terms that become buzzwords.
-When this occurs web development is no exception, the terms can become diluted, even ambiguous.
-Two such terms lately include “validation” and “web standards.”
+W3C Validation Isn’t Everything | Like it or not; industry jargon often coughs up terms that become buzzwords.
+When this occurs, web development is no exception.
+The terms can become diluted, even ambiguous.
+For example, two such terms include “validation” and “web standards.”

 Let’s see if the big boys agree.

-Wearing suspenders in addition to a belt isn’t illegal, it’s just … extra.
+Wearing suspenders in addition to a belt isn’t illegal.
+It’s just extra.

 No harm in that, is there?